Browning Pond

 Browning Pond is located in Oakham and Spencer, Massachusetts.
 This 89 acre great pond forms the headwaters of the Seven Mile River.
 It is part of the Chicopee River Watershed.

 Information

+A boat ramp is located at the southwest corner of the pond, along Browning Pond Road.
+In March 2025, the Commonwealth of Massachusetts, Department of Fish and Game, Office of Fishing and Boating access, acquired about 12 acres of land including the boat ramp and announced plans to improve public access to the pond.
+Other lands adjacent to the pond are privately owned.